hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 The following arguments are supported:

 * `metadata` - (Required) Standard persistent volume's metadata.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)
 * `spec` - (Required) Spec of the persistent volume owned by the cluster.
 See below.

 ## Nested Blocks